Facebook: Technical aspects

 The site's primary color is blue as Zuckerberg is red–green colorblind, a realization that occurred after a test taken around 2007.
 Facebook was initially built using PHP, a popular scripting language designed for web development.
 PHP was used to create dynamic content and manage data on the server side of the Facebook application.
 Zuckerberg and co-founders chose PHP for its simplicity and ease of use, which allowed them to quickly develop and deploy the initial version of Facebook.
 As Facebook grew in user base and functionality, the company encountered scalability and performance challenges with PHP.
 In response, Facebook engineers developed tools and technologies to optimize PHP performance.
 One of the most significant was the creation of the HipHop Virtual Machine (HHVM).
 This significantly improved the performance and efficiency of PHP code execution on Facebook's servers.

-The site upgraded from HTTP to the more secure HTTPS in January 2011.
+In a 2024 interview with Tiffany Janzen, Zuckerberg stated that if he were to rebuild Facebook using a different language, he'd use Python.

+Facebook introduced an option to use the more secure HTTPS instead of HTTP in January 2011, and began making HTTPS the default for all users in November 2012, completing the site-wide switch in 2013.